I had a colleague whose fantasy was to own a Barcelona chair.

 Speaking of the Brno Tugendhat House, this chair — with its slender profile, clean lines and meticulous attention to detail was specifically designed by Mies for it, and takes Zen-like simplicity to a new level.
 It consists of a single piece of steel bent into a C-shape from the middle of the back, round past the front to create arms, and back under to create a cantilever; the seat and back are upholstered in leather.
 The Brno chair has also become an instantly recognizable furniture classic.
 You can still buy them today in two versions, one in tubular steel and the other in flat steel.

 Great design is great design, and in this light the Barcelona chair and the Brno chair are nothing short of triumphs, and definitely not just for the office foyer.
 In the right clean living space where they can breathe, they bring class and life.
-I wonder if my colleague ever managed to obtain his Barcelona chair and his close-to-empty white room?
+I wonder if my colleague ever obtained his Barcelona chair and his close-to-empty white room?
 I hope he “made it.”
 These furniture items are functional, enduring as well as being beautiful to look at.

 Remember the TV show Nip/Tuck?
 The episode where the seemingly perfect replacement Dr. Taper has an unusual fetish?
 Sex with furniture.
 Who knew?
 The Barcelona chair and Brno chair are just the furniture pieces he would be attracted to.